UM-Studios/public/SchoolZoomNoPopup/README.md

 ```
 3. In terminal, type `./install.sh` and do what the script tells you to do.
 That's all!

-## OS Compatibility

-At the moment, this script will only work for MacOS, however with a bit of tweaking it should work for most Linux distros.
-It will take a lot of work to make it work on Windows.

 ## Customization

 You can directly edit install.sh to change the format in which it gives you prompts. zoom.sh is just a script for opening zoom links.

+## OS Compatability

+Currently, this script will only work on MacOS.
+However, with a little bit of tweaking, such as removing the ggrep check and changing `open` to `xdg-open`, it should not be too difficult to make this work on Linux.
+Unless you completely rewrote this in batch, this script will not work on Windows.
+If you make this script work on any other OS, please submit a pull request so we can add it to this repo.